nctruong/technical-assets/instruction_and_explanation.md

 ### Easy to evolve
 - In future, if we want to add extra behaviors to Trip, just add extra public methods, including modules if necessary.
 - We can reuse any behaviors.
-- I made classes, modules and methods independent as much as possible so that make it easy to make changes with less cost of time.
+- I made classes, modules and methods independent as much as possible so that make it easy to make changes with `less cost of time`.